massimobonanni/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

     git clone https://github.com/Azure-Samples/html-docs-hello-world.git
     ```

 1. Set variables to hold the resource group and app names by running the following commands.
+You can replace the **rg-mywebapp** value for **resourceGroup** if you have a resource group you want to use.
 Make note of the value of the **appName** that is displayed after the commands run, you'll need it later in this exercise.

     ```bash
     resourceGroup=rg-mywebapp